mrxx0/ft_ssl_md5/README.md

 Compilation:

 - make:	Compilation and creation of ft_ssl binary
-- clean:	Delete only object files from library and lem-in
+- clean:	Delete only object files from library and ft_ssl
-- fclean:	Delete all object files and binay from lem-in and libft
+- fclean:	Delete all object files and binay from ft_ssl and libft
-- re:		Recompile lem-in project
+- re:		Recompile ft_ssl project

 ```